Modeling the Progenitor Stars of Observed IIP Supernovae: and Framework

 \subsection{Model Grid}

-We construct a grid of stellar models with varying star masses (13 $\Msun$, 15 $\Msun$, 20 $\Msun$, 25 $\Msun$, 30 $\Msun$, 35 $\Msun$) \footnote{To prevent the star from evolving into a type I SN or failing to evolve, the initial star mass we design cannot be too low (i.e., should be $>10\Msun$).}, absolute metallicity $(Z\;=\;0.02,\;0.002,\;0.0002)$, and the ratio of angular velocity to the critical angular velocity at the surface ($\Omega$ = 0, 0.1, 0.2, 0.4).
+We construct a grid of stellar models with varying stellar masses ($13\;\Msun$, $15\;\Msun$, $20\;\Msun$, $25\;\Msun$, $30\;\Msun$, $35\;\Msun$)\footnote{We use the initial stellar mass $>10 \Msun$ to avoid the type I SN progenitors.}, absolute metallicity $(Z\;=\;0.02,\;0.002,\;0.0002)$, and the ratio of angular velocity to the critical angular velocity at the surface ($\Omega$ = 0, 0.1, 0.2, 0.4).
 These parameters cover the possible progenitor stars of SN IIP across cosmic time, and we present 72 models before the explosion phase.
-When the massive stars evolve to the iron core collapse, we explode them with explosion energies $(0.6\foe,\;1.2\foe,\;1.8\foe,\;2.4\foe,\;1\foe = 10^{51}\erg)$ with nickel mass $M_{\rm Ni}\;=\;0.01\Msun,\;0.02\Msun,\;0.05\Msun,\;0.1\Msun)$.
-We follow the explosion for 200 days and calculate their LCs in \STELLA\ with 1152 models in total.
+When the massive stars evolve to the iron core collapse, we explode them with explosion energies $(0.6\;\foe,\;1.2\;\foe,\;1.8\;\foe,\;2.4\;\foe,\;1\;\foe = 10^{51}\;\erg)$ with nickel mass $M_{\rm Ni}\;=\;0.01\;\Msun,\;0.02\;\Msun,\;0.05\;\Msun,\;0.1\;\Msun)$.
+We follow the explosion for 200 days and calculate their LCs in \STELLA\ with 1152 models in total \footnote{All inlist files for reproducing our \MESA\ models are available at \dataset[10.5281/zenodo.11172532]{\doi{10.5281/zenodo.11172532}}.}.
 After obtaining a large grid of LCs, we compare these LCs with SN IIP observations.
 These data are shown in section 2.3.